-- (i) The roles of the executive chairman ("Executive Chairman") and CEO of the Company are undertaken by Mr Guo Hong Xin who is primarily responsible for overseeing the overall management and strategic development of the Group as well as the effective working of the Board.
-The responsibilities of the Executive Chairman and CEO include: - leading the Board to ensure the effectiveness of its role in all respects; - scheduling of meetings to enable the Board to perform its duties responsibly while not interfering with the flow of the Group's operations; - preparing meeting agenda in consultation with other Directors; - promoting a culture of openness and debate at the Board; - ensuring that the Directors receive complete, adequate and timely information; - ensuring effective communication with shareholders; - encouraging constructive relations within the Board, and between the Board and the Management; - assisting in ensuring the Group's compliance with the Code and promoting high standards of corporate governance; - ensuring that Board meetings are held when necessary; and - reviewing key proposals by the Management before they are presented to the Board. - (ii) The Company Secretaries may be called upon to assist the Executive Chairman and CEO in any of the above matters. - (iii) In view that the Executive Chairman is not an independent Director, the Company has appointed Mr Yang Zheng as the lead independent Director.
-Shareholders of the Company with concerns that could have a material impact on the Group, for which contact through the normal channels with the Executive Chairman, CEO, or chief financial officer ("CFO") have failed to resolve or is inappropriate, are able to contact the lead independent Director.
+- (i) The roles of the executive chairman ("Executive Chairman") and CEO of the Company are undertaken by Mr Guo who is primarily responsible for overseeing the management and strategic development of the Group as well as the effective working of the Board.
+The responsibilities of the Executive Chairman and CEO include: - leading the Board to ensure the effectiveness of its role in all respects; - scheduling of meetings to enable the Board to perform its duties responsibly while not interfering with the flow of the Group's operations; - preparing meeting agenda in consultation with other Directors; - promoting culture of openness and debate at the Board; - ensuring that the Directors receive complete, adequate and timely information;

+- overseeing effective communication with shareholders; - encouraging constructive relations within the Board, and between the Board and the Management; - assisting in ensuring the Group's compliance with the Code and promoting high standards of corporate governance; - ensuring that Board meetings are held when necessary; and - reviewing key proposals by the Management before they are presented to the Board. - (ii) The Company Secretaries may be called upon to assist the Executive Chairman and CEO in any of the above matters. - (iii) In view that the Executive Chairman is not an Independent Director, the Company has appointed Mr Yang Zheng as the Lead Independent Director.
+Shareholders of the Company with concerns that could have a material impact on the Group, for which contact through the normal channels with the Executive Chairman, CEO, or Chief Financial Officer ("CFO") have failed to resolve or is inappropriate, are able to contact the Lead Independent Director.

-Mr Guo Hong Xin fulfils the role of the Executive Chairman and CEO of the Group because of his unique position and skillset.
-Mr Guo is the founder and the controlling shareholder of the Company and his interests that are fully aligned with those of the shareholders.
-He possesses technical, market knowledge as well as numerous industry connections that are very important to the Group's business.
+Mr Guo fulfils the role of the Executive Chairman and CEO of the Group because of his position and skillset.
+He is one of the founders and the controlling shareholder of the Company, and he possesses technical and market knowledge as well as industry connections that are important to the continuing strength of the foundation of the Group's business.

-As the founder and the controlling shareholder, Mr Guo is committed to acting objectively in the best interests, and for the long-term sustainability, of the Company.
-In his role as Executive Chairman and CEO, Mr Guo has always ensured that all management and employees, including himself, are held accountable for their performance, and in particular, with oversight from the lead independent Director.
+As the founder and the controlling shareholder, Mr Guo is committed to acting objectively in the best interests of the Company.
+In his role as Executive Chairman and CEO, Mr Guo has always ensured that all management and employees, including himself, are held accountable for their performance, and in particular, with oversight from the Lead Independent Director.
 The Company also has in place a code of conduct and ethics.
-As the founder and Executive Chairman, Mr Guo is very involved in setting the appropriate top-down tone and corporate culture, and is committed to respecting the leadership of the lead independent Director, for instance, where it comes to recusing himself from discussions and decisions involving situations where he is conflicted.
+As the founder and Executive Chairman, Mr Guo is involved in setting the appropriate top-down tone and corporate culture, and is committed to respecting the leadership of the Lead Independent Director, for instance, where it comes to recusing himself from discussions and decisions involving situations where he is conflicted.
 The Board believes that it is in the interests of the Company and its shareholders that Mr Guo assumes the responsibilities of the dual roles of both the Executive Chairman and CEO of the Group.